 \section{Introduction}

 \fi

-\IEEEPARstart{T}{emporal} action segmentation (TAS) is a video understanding task that aims to segment a temporally untrimmed video sequence by time.
-Each segment is labeled with one of the pre-defined action labels. \cref{fig:teaser} provides a visual illustration of the task.
-This task can be considered a 1D analogy to semantic segmentation~\cite{minaee2022image}, from pixel-wise semantic labels to frame-wise action labels.
-In this survey, we provide a comprehensive overview of recent temporal action segmentation methods.
+\IEEEPARstart{T}{emporal} action segmentation (TAS) is a video understanding task that segments, in time, a temporally untrimmed video sequence.
+Each segment is labeled with one of a finite set of pre-defined action labels (see \cref{fig:teaser} for a visual illustration).
+This task is a 1D temporal analogue to the more established semantic segmentation~\cite{minaee2022image}, replacing pixel-wise semantic labels with frame-wise action labels.
+Automatically segmenting untrimmed video sequences helps to understand what actions are being performed, when they started, how far they have progressed, how the actions transform the environment, and what people will do next.
+It also enables diverse downstream applications, such as assistive technologies, video surveillance, and human-robot interactions.
+This survey introduces the techniques to understand action segmentation and follows with a comprehensive overview of recent methods.

-Automatically segmenting long untrimmed video sequences plays a significant role in understanding human-to-human interaction and relations.
-It helps to understand what actions are being performed, when they started, how far they have progressed, what type of transformations are brought to the environment through these actions, and what people will do next.
-The outcome of the segmentation methods can impact humans' daily lives with diverse potential applications, such as video security or surveillance systems, assistive technologies, and robot-human interactions.
-More specifically, augmented reality and virtual reality can be used to embody an intelligent assistant and help with cooking, maintenance, and learning new skills.
-Robots can be trained to help in eldercare and healthcare as an assistant.

 In computer vision, \emph{action recognition} is the hallmark task for video understanding.
 In action recognition, pre-trimmed video clips of a few seconds are classified with single semantic labels.
-State-of-the-art methods for action recognition~\cite{carreira2017quo,feichtenhofer2019slowfast,lin2019tsm} can distinguish hundreds of classes on datasets as large as one million clips~\cite{carreira2019short,monfort2019moments} with performance improving each year.

-However, considering pre-trimmed clips is a highly limiting case as the video feeds of surveillance systems, autonomous vehicles, and other real-world systems occur in streams.
+State-of-the-art methods~\cite{feichtenhofer2019slowfast,lin2019tsm,patrick2021keeping} can distinguish hundreds of classes.
+However, classifying pre-trimmed clips is a highly limiting case as the video feeds of surveillance systems, autonomous vehicles, and other real-world systems occur in streams.
 The individual actions or events are related and may span well beyond a few seconds.
-As a result, standard action recognition approaches are not directly applicable to video streams.
-In the recent years, concerted efforts from the research community have been dedicated to pushing the limits of an intelligent understanding of long-range videos.
+As a result, standard action recognition approaches are not directly applicable.